BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/forkJoin/docs/forkJoin.exercise.md

 ## Intro

-We want to build a simple Blog application.
-To get things started let's display a simple list of `BlogPost`.
+Since we want to build a simple Blog application, let's start with displaying a list of `BlogPost`.
-There are HTTP Endpoints which provide us with `Comment` & `Post` data.
+There are HTTP Endpoints available which provide us with `Comment` & `Post` data.
+The task will be to combine the two Endpoints in order to get the final list of `BlogPost`;
-In addition, we want to add new `BlogPost` entries to the list without having to manually reload the data.

 ## Exercise

-Use `forkJoin` operator to combine the http calls for comments and posts.
+Use the `forkJoin` operator to combine the http calls for `Comment` & `Post`.
 You can find the methods `httpGetComments` and `httpGetPosts` in the `ForkJoinBlogService` service.

 After retrieving the 2 results from the `forkJoin` creation function,